axonivy-market/a-trust-connector/README.md

 ## Setup

-Before any signing interactions between the **Axon Ivy Engine** and the **A-Trust Handy Signatur** services can be run, they have to be introduced to each other.
+Before any signing interactions between the **Axon Ivy Engine** and the **A-Trust HandySignatur** services can be run, they have to be introduced to each other.
 This can be done as follows:

-1. Register an A-Trust Handy-Signatur account: https://www.a-trust.at/en/handy-signatur/handy-signatur-activation/
+1. Register an **A-Trust HandySignatur** account: https://www.a-trust.at/en/handy-signatur/handy-signatur-activation/

-2. Create an A-Trust Signatur-Box **[here](https://www.a-trust.at/en/handy-signatur/signaturbox)** and then get a new `API key` with the `Endpoint URI` web service.
+2. Create an **A-Trust Signatur-Box** **[here](https://www.a-trust.at/en/handy-signatur/signaturbox)** and then get a new `API key` with the `Endpoint URI` web service.

 3. Open the `Configuration/variables.yaml` in your Designer and edit: `APIKey`, `TemplateId`, `EndpointUri`